decretist/Dissertation/Conclusion/conclusion.markdown

 larger-than-expected number of contributors and the apparent absence of overlap between contributors to the first- and second-recension *dicta* suggests that the involvement of individual contributors was relatively brief, perhaps a year or two.
+One of the most important things the formation of the study group did for Gratian was to provide him with a pool of volunteer labor that made it possible to put the collection of canons and his *themata* on parchment.
 Involvement in Gratian's project must have created significant real-world advantages for the contributors, almost certainly in the form of enhanced competitiveness for benefices, in order to justify the uncompensated intellectual and scribal labor they put into it.
 When ecclesiastical preferment came their way, their involvement in Gratian's project probably ended.
 But the fact that they had been successful attracted others to take their place, which goes a long way toward explaining the rapid growth both of the text itself through the creation of the cases and the collection of *dicta*, and of the community for which the text was the focal point.

 The rapid turnover of contributors meant that the study group went through several "generations" of members between the mid-1120s and